ValerianClerc/personal-site/content/about.md

 title: "About"
 date: 2021-06-08T18:42:05-04:00
 draft: false
+description: "About Me: This page contains a brief summary of my experiences and interests, and what I'm currently up to."
 ---

 Hi!
 I'm a software developer based in Montreal, and I love building cool things and challenging myself by learning new technologies.